-Emission Savings (C5)
+Emissions Savings (C5)

 Utilities should track emission savings from their smart energy programs.
 Tracking emission savings provides utilities a valuable metric that can inform customers and other stakeholders about the emission benefits of smart energy programs.

-Utilities should describe and/or attach supporting materials, examples, or documentation of one or more types of analysis used to evaluate GHG emission savings.
+Utilities should describe and/or attach the foundation of your utility's methodology for converting energy numbers to emissions.
+Please also show supporting materials, examples, or documentation on what general steps your utility follows.
+For instance, a utility may use a Technical Reference Manual (TRM) to determine energy savings.